amineremache/amineremache.github.io/index.md

 ### Bio
 ***
-Currently, a Computer Vision Master student at Université de Paris, and also a graduate computer systems engineer from Ecole nationale Supérieure d'Informatique (ESI) 2019.
+Currently, a 3D Deep Learning R&D engineer at Samp, a deep-tech startup that helps large industrial facilities successfully go through constant modernization required to meet the fundamental challenges of safety and sustainability, as an intern for my Computer Vision Master at Université de Paris.
+I am also a graduate computer systems engineer from Ecole nationale Supérieure d'Informatique (ESI) 2019.
 My graduation project was to use reinforcement learning in the optimization of a metaheuristic called Bee Swarm Optimization (BSO) for the feature selection problem.
 This work led to a publication in the International Work-Conference on Artificial Neural Networks (IWANN) 2019.